Huegoxaga/notes/networking/README.md

 - A group of 4 octets (8-bit) data with a total of 32 bits.
 - 4.3 billions unique addresses available.
 - IPv4 can be presented in dotted decimal notation: `130.132.19.31`.
 It can be converted to binary form as `10000010.10000100.00010011.00011111`.
-- The gateway IP is the IP address of a router.
 - Subnet Mask
   - It has network ID in the left portion and node ID in the right portion combined.
-  - Subnet Mask is used to determine which part of the IP is networkID.
+  - Subnet Mask is used to determine which part of the IP is network ID.
     - network ID is represented by subnet mask 1 value digit place.
 For an ip with a mask as `11111111.11111111.00000000.00000000` -> `255.255.0.0`, the first two groups of octets, represents networkID.
   - For `192.168.0.1/24` The number followed means the first n number is the networkID.
 This type of notation is called classless IP address (CIDR) notation the number after `/` is called network prefix .
 - Among all the hosts in a network, the first IP is the network ID.
 The last one is the boardcast ID.
+- Gateway IP is the IP address of a router
+  - The network ID portion of the gateway IP and all other IP addresses in the same local network should be the same
-- IPv4 address can be devided into different classes according to its first octet.
+- IPv4 address can be devided into different classes according to its first octet, each class has a different default mask value.
   - class A: `1.0.0.0 - 126.255.255.255/8`
   - class B: `128.0.0.0 - 191.255.255.255/16`
   - class C: `192.0.0.0 - 223.255.255.255/24`
   - class D(multicast): `224.0.0.0 - 239.255.255.255`
   - class E(experimental purpose) `240.0.0.0 - 255.255.255.255`
 - Subnetting is achieved by have 1 more bit of subnet mask compare to its IP class default mask.
+  - One network can do subnetting with different CIDR value, it is called Variable Length Subnet Mask(VLSM), e.g. subnets with network ID `192.168.1.0/25`, then `192.168.1.128/26` and `192.168.1.192/26`
-- Supernetting is lend 1 bit to represent all the subnets. it is a summarization of ip addresses.
+- Supernetting is lending bits to represent a larger network. it is a summarization of ip addresses from a range of adjacent small subnets
 - ideal network size is less than 500 hosts.
 - RFC 1918 reserves three ranges of IP addresses for private use
   - Class A range `10.0.0.0 - 10.255.255.255`